SamLizard/ImageRatioUpdater/README.md

 The program adds transparent pixels to the image borders in order to make it compatible with standard ratios.

 ### Compatibility
-The Script is only compatible with macos.
+The Script is only compatible with macOS.

 ### How to use it
 To run the script on one image, update IMAGE_NAME, IMAGE_EXTENSION and FOLDER_PATH to your image personal settings.